Introduction

 Each presents unique advantages.
 Conventional loans are often preferred for their predictable terms, while portfolio loans allow for financing multiple properties under a single loan, offering flexibility for those looking to expand their portfolios.

-As of 2026, the average net yield for single-family rentals (SFRs), which is what does SFR mean in real estate, has stabilized at 5.4%, underscoring the need for strategic management to maximize returns.
-Effective management practices are crucial and include:
+As of 2026, the market for single-family rentals (SFRs), which is crucial for investors, has stabilized at 5.4%, underscoring the need for effective strategies to maximize returns.
+Management practices are crucial and include:

 - Comprehensive tenant screening